Livingston, Louisiana

 Livingston is the parish seat of Livingston Parish, Louisiana, United States.
-The population was 1,769 at the 2010 census.
+The population was 1,877 as of the 2020 census.

 Livingston hosts one of the two LIGO gravitational wave detector sites, the other one being located in Hanford, Washington.

 History

 Like the parish, Livingston takes its name from the jurist Edward Livingston.

 Livingston was the site of a major train derailment (spilling about 200,000 gallons of chemicals) in 1982.

-On February 11 of 2016, it was officially announced that the LIGO collaboration successfully made the first direct observation of gravitational waves in September 2015.
+On February 11, 2016, it was officially announced that the LIGO collaboration successfully made the first direct observation of gravitational waves in September 2015.
 Barry Barish, Kip Thorne and Rainer Weiss were awarded the 2017 Nobel Prize in Physics for leading this work.

+The communities of Doyle and Livingston, combined in 1955 to create the Town of Livingston.
+Doyle was established northeast of present-day Livingston in the late 1800's, located on Hog Branch, off present-day North Doyle Road but moved when the railroad was built from Baton Rouge to Hammond, and the community was re-located in 1901 by the McDonald family.

+Livingston was started by the Lyons Cypress Lumber Company (The world's largest cypress mill), clear cutting all the cypress north of the mill, running from the Mississippi River in St James the Baptist Parish to the Amite River.
+In 1915, it closed the mill and retooled it to a Southern Pine mill, also changing the name to Lyons Lumber Company.
+Crossing the Amite River in 1916 and building both the Garyville Northern Railroad and Livingston (Was Named The Town of Landry before the construction of the town started.
+The surveyor who drew up the plat named it after himself, but the owners changed it to the Town of Livingston, naming it after the Parish.
+The town was a logging community on 63 acres just west of Doyle, to support their logging industry and timber mill in Garyville, located south of Livingston on the Mississippi River.
+Therefore, Livingston and Garyville are sister cities.